-Objectives for 2021 Performance for 2021 Objectives for 2022 1.
-Return on tangible equity ("ROTE") ů Deliver ROTE in line with the Annual operating plan.
-A positive ROTE of 11.4% was generated.
+Objectives for 2022 Performance for 2022 Objectives for 2023 1.
+Return on tangible equity ("ROTE") Deliver a positive ROTE.
+A ROTE of 0.5% was achieved.
 Deliver a positive ROTE.
-2. Revenue growth Meet revenue target in line with the Annual operating Plan.
-Revenue has decreased by 2.7% in 2021.
-Maintain revenue at or above 2021 levels.
-3. Expense growth To ensure that Jaws is within the Target set in the Annual operating Plan.
-The cost efficiency ratio of the Bank was 97.3% and a negative Jaws of 8.4%. ~ - 4.
-Portfolio quality To maintain asset quality and minimise impairment charges through sound underwriting policies and robust portfolio monitoring processes.
-MUR322.8m in 2021.
-To maintain asset quality and minimise impairment charges through sound underwriting policies and robust portfolio monitoring processes.
-5. Capital and Liquidity risk • To maintain capital above the Bank of Mauritius ("BoM") minimum regulatory requirement of 13.5%. was 25.4% and the Tier 1 ratio minimum regulatory requirement • To meet Bank of Mauritius' liquidity risk management guideline. • Liquidity Coverage Ratio ("LCR") stood at 518% which is above the regulatory limit of 100%.
-6. Return on average assets Achieve a return of assets in line with the Annual operating Plan.
-A return on average assets of 1.1% was achieved for 2021.
-Deliver a positive return on average assets.
+2. Revenue growth Maintain revenue at or above 2021 levels.
+Revenue has increased by 3.9% compared to prior year.
+Grow revenue above 2022 levels.
+3. Expense growth Achieve a positive Jaws in line with HSBC Group target.
+The cost efficiency ratio of the Bank was 104.6% and the Bank recorded a negative Jaws of 7.8% - 4.
+Portfolio quality To maintain asset quality and minimise impairment charges through sound underwriting policies and robust portfolio monitoring processes. percentage of total loans and To maintain asset quality and minimise impairment charges through sound underwriting policies and robust portfolio monitoring processes.
+5. Capital and Liquidity risk To maintain total capital ratio above the Bank of Mauritius ("BoM") minimum regulatory requirement of 13.5%.
+To exceed Bank of Mauritius' liquidity risk management guideline of 100%.
+Liquidity Coverage Ratio ("LCR") stood at 550% which is above the regulatory limit of 100%.
+As per 2022 objective.
+6. Return on average assets Deliver a positive return on average assets.
+A return on average assets of 0.04% was achieved.
+Maintain a positive return on average assets.